zjfheart/Poison-adv-training/README.md

 # Poison-adv-training
-This code repository provides two poison attack methods (targeted attack & untargeted attack) against adversarial training algorithms, revealing the vulnerability of adversarial learning algorithms.
+This code repository provides two poison attack methods (targeted attack & untargeted attack) against adversarial training algorithms.
+It aims to assess and reveal the vulnerabilities of adversarial learning algorithms.

 ## Overview
 ***Adversarial training*** (AT) is a robust learning algorithm that can defend against adversarial attacks in the inference phase and mitigate the side effects of corrupted data in the training phase.